 For research question 4, additional analyses and EDA were performed on the dataset in order to gain further insight.
 One interesting question that was not raised in this project was the effect of gender on ratings.
-However, it turned out that there were no apprent rating differences across student genders of which the artifacts were written by.
+However, it turned out that there were no apparent rating differences across student genders of which the artifacts were written by.

-It was also noted that there was an apparent imbalance in the Semesters of the observations, where there were much more data on the Fall semester than the Spring.
-In the future, it might help to bring in more data on Spring observations and re-assess this experiment in order to evaluate any discrepancies.
+It was also noted that there was an observation imbalance between the two semesters, where there was a lot less data points for the Spring semester compared to the Fall.
+In the future, it would be helpful to bring in more data for Spring ratings to more accurately evaluate any discrepancies in rating trends across the semesters.